sttp-book/sttp-book.github.io/chapters/pragmatic-testing/design-for-testability.md

 Ports and Adapters help us a lot with the testability of our code.
 If our core domain depends only on ports, we can easily stub/mock them.

-* In the **Domain-Driven Design** work, Eric Evans proposes that domain (the core of the system) will be isolated from the infrastructure layer.
+* In his **Domain-Driven Design** work, Eric Evans proposes that the domain (the core of the system) will be isolated from the infrastructure layer.
 Besides all the design benefits that Eric cites in his book, testers benefit from this separation, as it enables them to exercise parts of code without having to depend on heavy infrastructure.

 In practice, we observe that separating the infrastructure from domain is often challenging.
 The database example, where we move all the code to another class is rather a simplistic one.
 When building software, we often rely on different libraries and frameworks that are often opinionated and require you to follow certain design decisions that might not be ideal, from a testability perspective.
 It is the duty of a developer to be able to abstract these problems, making sure that the domain concerns are always separated from the infrastructure concerns.